chemistwang/chemistwang.github.io/content/about/index.md

 ## About Me

-Coding Boy used to be in lab
+Coding Boy used to be in A Lab